redeboer/BOSS_Gitbook/README.md

 **Step 2:** We'll first set up the necessary references to **BOSS** using the *Configuration Management Tool* (CMT).
 This is done by copying the `cmthome` folder from BOSS Software directory to the `ihepbatch` folder where you currently are:

-	cp -R /afs/ihep.ac.cn/bes3/offline/Boss/cmthome/cmthome-7.0.3 cmthome
+	cp -R /afs/ihep.ac.cn/bes3/offline/Boss/cmthome/cmthome-7.0.3 .

 and navigate into that copy:

-	cd cmthome
+	cd cmthome-7.0.3

-**Step 4:** You'll now have to modify the file called `requirements` so that it handles your username properly.
+**Step 3:** You'll now have to modify the file called `requirements` so that it handles your username properly.
 We'll use the `vi` editor here, but you can use whatever editor you prefer:

 	vi requirements